OutSystems/docs-odc/src/eap/debugging-apps/intro.md

 ## How to debug your app

+**Note**: Debugging your app is only possible in the Development stage.

 To debug your app, do the following in ODC Studio:

-1. Click the 1-Click Publish button to save the latest changes in the app before debugging.
+1. Click the **1-Click Publish** button to save the latest changes in the app before debugging.

 1. Set one or more [breakpoints](breakpoints.md) in the app you're debugging.